ibm-cloud-architecture/dba-onboarding-automation/README.md

                     1. Participants
                     1. ECMoC_Client_CPE_User (from Particpants)
     1. If deploying on your own OpenShift environment:
-        * Make sure you have a login to all required components above
+        * Make sure you have a login to all required components in `acce`:
+            1. Users - CEAdmin or cpadmin
+            1. Groups - AllSharedUsers, CEAdminGroup or cpadmins, #AUTHENTICATED-USERS
     1. If deploying on your own OpenShift environment based on the demo pattern and running on IBM Red Hat OpenShift on IBM Cloud (ROKS):
         * Install the `oc` CLI from the **Client-side requirements** here: [V21.0.x](https://www.ibm.com/docs/en/cloud-paks/cp-biz-automation/21.0.x?topic=deployments-preparing-demo-deployment).
 Note: all other **Client-side requirements** are optional for this install but recommended to manage the ROKS cluster.
-1. FileNet Security (Configure in `ACCE`)
+1. FileNet Security (Configure in `ACCE`) - *Skip for Openshift Environment*
     1. `Object Store` (default)
         1. ECMoC_Service_Account - Full Control - This object only
         1. ECMoC_Client_CPE_Administrator - Full Control - This object only